naclomi/containers-tutorial/03-deploying-containers.md

 `/subscriptions/[SUBSCRIPTION ID]/resourceGroups/[GROUP NAME]`

-Note down both the group name from the "id" section of the configuration info in your VS code window (don't use the values in the above example).
+Note down both the group name and subscription id from the "id" section of the configuration info in your VS code window (don't use the values in the above example).
 Then, set the resource group with the command:

 `az configure --defaults group=[GROUP NAME] `